jwszol-classes/aseied-2022-skierkowski_szarecki/README.md

 <!-- GETTING STARTED -->
 ## Solution
 We solved the problem defined in this project using jupyter notebook and PySpark kernel.
 The main difficulty of this topic was to count the speed of growth.
 We used a gradient for this.
-Below we will present the more important parts of the notebook.
+Below we will present the more important parts of the code.
 ### Installed python packages on PySpark Kernel
 ```Package                    Version
 -------------------------- ----------